 Preventative controls are employed to protect information and technology assets against cyber-attacks and mitigate their effects.
+Toronto Hydro maintains close coordination with industry partners and agencies and technology vendors who provide near real-time threat intelligence.
 Detective controls are employed to continuously monitor information systems so that Toronto Hydro can respond appropriately to minimize the damage in the event of a cyber-attack.
-Additionally, in respect of Toronto Hydro's operational technology systems in general, there is a degree of isolation from business systems and independent operation which mitigates against wider systemic risk to the business systems.
-Even with these measures in place, since the techniques used to obtain unauthorized access, disable or degrade service, or sabotage systems change frequently and often are not recognized until launched against a target, Toronto Hydro may be unable to anticipate these techniques or to implement adequate preventative measures.
-As such, there can be no assurance that such measures will be effective in protecting LDC's electricity distribution infrastructure or assets, or the personal information of its customers, from a cyber-attack or the effects therefrom.
+Additionally, in respect of Toronto Hydro's operational technology systems in general, controls are in place which mitigates against wider systemic risk to the business systems.
+Toronto Hydro has also developed robust processes for assessment of third-party providers and contractors that interact with its information technology systems, and has contractual protection and technical safeguards in place to safeguard against third-party risks.
+Even with these measures in place, since the techniques used to obtain unauthorized access, disable or degrade service, or sabotage systems change frequently and is only detected once a cyber incident has initiated, Toronto Hydro may be unable to anticipate these techniques or to implement adequate preventative measures.

+As Toronto Hydro focuses on increasing the intelligence, automation and interactive nature of its distribution system, the incorporation of a greater level of technology and information systems into its infrastructure, makes the distribution system inherently more prone to external cyberattack.
+As such, there can be no assurance that the measures taken will be effective in protecting LDC's electricity distribution infrastructure or assets, or the personal information of its customers, from a cyber-attack or the effects therefrom.